jhsu802701/rails_from_scratch_rails5/02-01-heroku_gems.md

 end
 # END: SQLite
 ```
 * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.
-* Enter the command "git diff Gemfile.lock".
-Note that no gem has been upgraded or downgraded to a different version.
+Note that the Gemfile.lock file is unchanged since the previous Git commit.
 * Enter the following commands:
 ```
 git add .